biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   When using Projects, you generally don't have to manually set your working directory, and can use *relative file paths* to refer to files within the project.
 This way, even if you move the project directory, or copy it to a different computer, the same paths will still work.
 (This would not be the case if you used [`setwd()`](https://rdrr.io/r/base/getwd.html) which will generally require you to use an absolute path, e.g. [`setwd('C:/Users/Jane/Documents/')`](https://rdrr.io/r/base/getwd.html).)

 -   Projects encourage you to organize research projects inside self-contained directories, rather than with files spread around your computer.
 This can save you a lot of headaches and increases reproducibility.
+And because R will restart whenever you switch Projects, there is no risk of unwanted cross-talk between your projects.

 </div>